Lumavate-Team/documentation/docs/6-CLI.rst

   #.
 Run:

      .. code-block:: bash

+        On Windows:

         $ pip3 install luma --user

+        On Mac and Linx:

+        $ sudo pip3 install luma --user

   #.
 Add the returned path URL to your system environment variables.